 Self-driving in China as a traveler is difficult.
 Until very recently, the only possible way of doing it has been with a guide who either drives your car or sits in the back, while you drive your car (you can get a Temporary Driver’s License – international driver’s licenses are not recognised).

 The guide of course drives up the costs.
-Besides the need for a guide, there is a good deal of paperwork waiting for you when you intend to tackle this route, and you will need a good helper to deal with it.
+Besides the need for a guide, there is a good deal of paperwork waiting for you at the border (in Chinese), and you will need a good helper to deal with it.

 If you have done it and care to share your experience, please send us a message.